epitools2024/EPITECH-DOCUMENTATION/docs/tools_cheatsheet/csfml.md

 - ***Game loop***

     The game loop is the main part of the game.
 It is here you will implement the game logic, manage events and also where you will draw the assets.
     By game logic, I mean all the game "itself".
-It is here you will define how the player will move, how the score will be displayed, what will happen if you click on "Play", etc...
+It is here you will define how the player will move, how the score will be displayed, what will happen if the player clicks on "Play" button, etc...
-    It is here where you will define whatever should happens according to the events.
-An event could be a keyboard input, the collision between two objects, check when a click happens and others things as it.
+    It is here where you will define whatever should happen according to events.
+An event could be a keyboard input, collision between two objects, when a click happens and others such things.
     So the game loop is divided in three parts:

   - event loop : where you manage all the events which will happen in the game ,

-  - update : where live the game logic ,
+  - update : where live the game logic,

   - drawing : the part where you draw all the asset you want in the game.